mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

   "id": "ANJ73B7b",
   "block": "{\"statements\":[\"...\"]}",
   "meta": { "moduleName": "greetings.hbs" },
+  "strict": true,
   "scope": () => [Quote]
 });
 ```

 <!--

+The strict mode templat RFC does provide a way to get other components
+into the scope of a template.

+First consider that an Ember template is compiled from handlebars into
+JavaScript.
+Strict mode templates suggest that we can pass JavaScript variables
+into the scope of the template as part of the compilation.

 For example here the strict template, which remember has no resolution,
 is invoking the component "Quote".
 In the compiled output the Quote